sindresorhus/LaunchAtLogin-Legacy/readme.md

 The bundled launcher app is written in Swift and hence needs to embed the Swift runtime libraries.
 If your project targets macOS 10.14.4 or later, you can avoid embedding the Swift runtime libraries.
 First, open `./Carthage/Checkouts/LaunchAtLogin/LaunchAtLogin.xcodeproj` and set the deployment target to the same as your app, and then run `$ carthage build`.
 You'll have to do this each time you update `LaunchAtLogin`.

+This is not a problem when using Swift Package Manager.

 #### My app doesn't show up in “System Preferences › Users & Groups › Login Items”

 [This is the expected behavior](https://stackoverflow.com/a/15104481/64949), unfortunately.